 Part 1 – Introducing the DISC Model

 This video starts with Bo Hanson introducing the DISC model and its application to sport.
-DISC measures behavior by dominance, influence, steadiness and conscientiousness.
+DISC measures behavior by dominance, influence, Steadiness, and Conscientious.
 By understanding your athletes based on their behavior, coaches are better able to meet the individual needs of their athletes to achieve improved sporting performance.

 Part 2 – Dominant Style of DISC in Sport